hattagh73/landing-page-img-section/README.md

 In this project we create a landing page with images in each section.

 What we have done in the recent times:
-* [x] Design a rough layout of landing page.
+* [x] Design a rough layout of a landing page, limited to desktop view only.
-* [x] Create sticky header when scrolling down.
+* [x] Create and display a sticky header when scrolling down.
-* [X] Add hover overlay in each image which contain user image, name etc.
+* [X] Add hover overlay in each image that containing user image, name etc.
-* [x] To get the access API Key, simply sign-up Unsplash account.
+* [x] To get the access API Key, simply sign-up the Unsplash account.
 * [x] Add images in each section using Unsplash API [(Documentation)](https://unsplash.com/documentation).
 * [x] Use Promise.all function to fetch multi apis in the index page/file.
 * [x] Add some typescripts in page and component.